voussoir/etiquette/README.md

 Etiquette is a tag-based file organization system with a web front-end.

-#### Setting up
+### Setting up

 I have not made a setup.py yet.
-So you must make the `etiquette` package importable in one of two ways:

-- By editing your `PYTHONPATH` environment variable.
-Note that the path refers to the Etiquette repository location and not the `etiquette` package folder:

-    Windows: `set "PYTHONPATH=%PYTHONPATH%;D:\Git\Etiquette"` Note the semicolon to delimit paths.
-To make permanent, use the Environment Variable editor or the `setx` command.
-The editor is better.

-    Linux: `PYTHONPATH="$PYTHONPATH:/home/Owner/Git/Etiquette"` Note the colon to delimit paths.
-To make permanent, add the export to your bashrc.

-- By placing it in one of your lib paths, or using filesystem junctions to make it appear in a lib path.
-Note that this time, the path does refer to the package itself.
+So I use a filesystem junction / symlink to make etiquette appear in my python lib folder.

+<details><summary><strong>Setting up via symlink</strong></summary>

+- The repository you're looking at right now is `D:\Git\Etiquette`.
+The toplevel `etiquette` folder is the main package.
+We want this package to be a child of our existing lib directory.
-    The easiest way to find your lib path is `python -c "import os; print(os)"`.
+- The easiest way to find your lib path is `python -c "import os; print(os)"`.
+- Make the symlink:

     Windows: `mklink /J fakepath realpath`
     for example `mklink /J "C:\Python36\Lib\etiquette" "D:\Git\Etiquette\etiquette"`